-This document provides guidance on the development and implementation of Information, Monitoring and Measurement, Reporting and Verification (MRV) systems for REDD+ under the UNFCCC in Indonesia.
-The context and implications of each of these components are now outlined.
+This document provides guidance on the provision of Information, Monitoring and Measurement, Reporting and Verification (MRV) for REDD+ under the UNFCCC in Indonesia.
+The context and implications of each of these elements is now outlined.

 Firstly, "Information" refers to the UNFCCC's request for Parties aiming to undertake REDD+ activities to develop a system for providing information on how REDD+ safeguards are being addressed and respected throughout the implementation of REDD+ activities, while respecting sovereignty.
-The concept of safeguards was introduced during COP15 and adopted as part of the REDD+ Decision at COP16 (1/CP.16).
-The seven REDD+ safeguards listed in Annex 1 of the Cancun Agreements text are:
+The concept of safeguards was introduced during COP15 and was adopted during COP16 (FCCC/CP/2010/7/Add.1).
+The seven REDD+ safeguards listed in Annex 1 of the Cancun decision text are:

-- (a) Actions to be consistent with the objectives of national forest programmes and international conventions and agreements; - (b) Transparent and effective national forest governance structures; - (c) Respect for the knowledge and rights of indigenous peoples and local communities; - (d) The full and effective participation of relevant stakeholders; - (e) Actions to be consistent with the conservation of natural forests and biological diversity; - (f) Actions to address the risks of reversals (permanence); - (g) Actions to reduce displacement of emissions (leakage).
+- (a) Actions to be consistent with the objectives of national forest programmes and international conventions and agreements; - (b) Transparent and effective national forest governance structures; - (c) Respect for the knowledge and rights of indigenous peoples and local communities; - (d) The full and effective participation of relevant stakeholders; - (e) Actions to be consistent with the conservation of natural forests and biological diversity; - (f) Actions to address the risks of reversals; - (g) Actions to reduce displacement of emissions.

-To fulfill the Decision requirement, countries need to develop a REDD+ Safeguards Information System that provides all the necessary information, in a transparent and openly available manner, on how the REDD+ safeguards are addressed in the implementation of all national and sub-national (demonstration) activities and policies related to the five REDD+ activities.
-Because this applies to demonstration activities, the Information System must be operational in Phase 2 of REDD+.
+In this respect, countries will need to develop a REDD+ Safeguards Information System that provides all the necessary information on how the REDD+ safeguards are addressed in the implementation of the national and sub-national/demonstration policies and activities related to the five REDD+ activities, beginning in Phase 2.

-Secondly, "Monitoring" refers to a system which:
+Secondly, "Monitoring" refers to the development of a system which:

-- 1. In Phase 2 of REDD+: - a.
-Validates that sub-national demonstration activities are results-based (i.e. result in measureable positive outcomes), which is a requirement of the Convention (Decision 1/CP16 Para.
-73) through a Demonstration Activities Monitoring System; and - b.
-Provides basic national-level coverage data, e.g. forest cover changes and the location of fires (which should feed into the REDD+ Safeguards Information System, to provide information on safeguards such as forest governance structures, the conservation of natural forests, permanence and leakage)1. - 2.
-In Phase 3 of REDD+: - a.
-Validates that the implementation of national policies and measures on all the national territory are results-based (i.e. determines how much of each REDD+ activity is taking place over the national territory and how these are changing) through a National Performance Monitoring System; and - b.
-Continues to provide basic national-level coverage data.
+- In Phase 2 of REDD+, (i) validates that sub-national Demonstration Activities are results-based (i.e. result in measureable positive outcomes), which is a requirement of the Convention; and (ii) provides basic national-level coverage data, e.g. forest cover changes and the location of fires.
+A Satellite Land Monitoring System (SLMS) will generate the requisite data on the location, extent and related changes of the five REDD+ activities at the sub-national and the basic national coverage data; - 2.
+In Phase 3 of REDD+, validates that the implementation of national policies and measures on all the national territory are results-based (i.e. determines how much of each REDD+ activity is taking place over the national territory and how these are changing).